Reasonable Space for the ${\lambda}$-Calculus, Logarithmically: The λ -Calculus, Term Sizes, and Addresses

-We then consider also a second notion, \emph{left addresses}, which is simply the index (written in binary) of the constructor in the enumeration of the nodes generated by an in-order visit of its syntactic tree (that is, a visit that, on applications, first enumerates the left sub-tree, than the application, and last the right sub-tree, recursively).
-Count addresses are always logarithmic in the constructor size of a term (even when the code size is bigger than the constructor size), and they are nothing else than the left-to-right position of the constructor in the string representation of the $\l$-term, whence their name.
+Left addresses are always logarithmic in the constructor size of a term (even when the code size is bigger than the constructor size), and they are nothing else than the left-to-right position of the constructor in the string representation of the $\l$-term, whence their name.

 Another property of left addresses that shall be crucial in our complexity analysis is that for an application $\tmtwo\tmthree$, the size of the addresses in $\tmtwo$ is independent from $\tmthree$.
-Note that this is true also if one enumerates the constructors according to a visit in pre-order.
+Note that this would hold also if one enumerates the constructors according to a visit in pre-order, but not in post-order.

 We avoid left addresses for comparisons because we shall have to compare constructors extracted from machine states, and the extraction from states is considerably simpler if done with respect to tree addresses.